boldport/boldport-club-community/README.md

 Just create a new markdown or html file in `_posts` with a standard name `YYYY-MM-DD-your-title.extension`.
 See the [template.md](./_drafts/template.md) for information on how to use front-matter etc.

+Creating a post doesn't require anything installed locally (though you won't be able to preview the site locally).

 A script is available to simplify new post creation.
+It needs Ruby.
 Just run:

 ```
 $ ruby bin/new_post.rb